Orpheus-3145/Philosophers/README.md

 - forks: the total amount of forks is regulated by a semaphore (see #About the differences##1)
 - status: the status of the philosopher (ALIVE, DEAD, ...) is protected because it is read and written both by the philosopher itself and its monitor
 - last_time_eat: timestamp of last meal of the philosopher is protected because it is read and written both by the philosopher itself and its monitor
-- stdout: yes, printf() is already protected for concurrent access, but this semaphore makes possible that after the death of a philosopher no other message will be printed, because of course there's a small delay  (see #About the differences##2)
+- stdout: yes, printf() is already protected for concurrent access, but this semaphore makes sure that after the death of a philosopher no other message will be printed, because of course there's a small delay when all the philos/prcoesses are terminated (see #About the differences##2)

 ## About the differences
-- 1. The second approach modifies a little the rules: now the forks are no longer on the left and right of every partecipant but in the centre of the table, so everyone can just pick up two forks from the pile, if there're any available.
+- 1. The second approach modifies a little the rules: now the forks are no longer on the left and right of every partecipant but in the centre of the table, so everyone can just pick up two forks from the pile, if there're any available
-- 2. processes do not share memory by default so the monitor can no longer update the variable of every existing process, that is why every philosophers needs its own monitor.
-Finally, once a process endes with a DEATH status, the main process sends a SIG_INT to all of its chil processes
+- 2. processes do not share memory by default so a signle process/monitor can no longer update the variable of every other process, that is why every philosophers needs its own monitor.
+Finally, once a process ends with a DEATH status, the main process sends a SIG_INT to all of its chil processes
 - 3. creating processes takes time, so to even all the differences, the simulation starts after 1 second the first process was created, on the other side threads are faster, so once they're created they start their execution right away, but the even ids are delayed by 5 ms, otherwise every philosopher would grab their left fork and wait for the right one, which is helded by the philo next to them, the result is a deadlock
-- 4. it is not possible to use a mutex also for the stdout in the thread case, beacuse here they programs must end by themselves (i.e. without a SIG_INT signal), with a mutex they would be stuck waiting for an impossible unlock (deadlock)
+- 4. it is not possible to use a mutex for the stdout in the thread case, beacuse the threads must end by themselves (i.e. without a SIG_INT signal), with a mutex they would be stuck waiting for an impossible unlock, again resulting in a deadlock

 # Code
 ## Compiling and compiling
 [inside ```philo``` or ```philo_bonus```]
-- ```make```        <-- creates the execcutable
+- ```make```:  creates the executable
-- ```./philo[_bonus] n_philos t_death t_eat t_sleep [max_meals]``` <-- runs the program
+- ```./philo[_bonus] n_philos t_death t_eat t_sleep [max_meals]```:   runs the executable

 ## Structure
     philo/                  <- thread simulation